Oregon Court Records

 Who is Eligible to View Juvenile Records in Oregon?

 According to Or.
-Rev. Stat. § 419A.255, the selected few that can have access to Oregon juvenile records are;
+Rev. Stat. § 419A.255, eligible parties who have access to Oregon juvenile records may include:

 - The juvenile